 - Freedom Card – Quarterly rotating 5% categories.
 For example, past categories included earning 5 points per dollar on Amazon and Zappos purchases.

 - Ink Plus® Business Credit Card – 5 points per $1 on office supplies, cable, phone services, and internet on the first $50,000 spent in combined purchases each account anniversary year.

-- Ink Business Unlimited℠ Credit Card – Earn unlimited 1.5% cash back on every purchase made for your business.
+- Ink Business Unlimited® Credit Card – Earn unlimited 1.5% cash back on every purchase made for your business.

-- Chase Sapphire Preferred® Card – Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide
+- Chase Sapphire Preferred® Card – Earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide

 - Chase Sapphire Reserve® – Earn 3X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.